John Martin

 Research Interests

-Currently I am working on 2 particle physics experiments, ZEUS in Germany and T2K in Japan.
+In recent years I have been working on 2 particle physics experiments, ZEUS in Germany and T2K in Japan.
 (Previously I was involved with many experiments at the Rutherford Laboratory, Argonne National Laboratory and Fermilab, as well as in test beams at CERN, studying the interactions of pions, photons and neutrinos with protons.)

-ZEUS: My interest for many years has been deep inelastic lepton-nucleon scattering, an important process for revealing the structure of the proton and understanding aspects of the gauge theories of particle physics at the quark/lepton level.
+ZEUS: My interest for many years was deep inelastic lepton-nucleon scattering, an important process for revealing the structure of the proton and understanding aspects of the gauge theories of particle physics at the quark/lepton level.
 The latest generation of such experiments has been performed at HERA, a unique high energy electron-proton collider and the world's highest energy "electron microscope".
 HERA was built by several countries including Canada at the DESY laboratory in Hamburg, and ran from 1992 to 2007.
 The centre of mass collision energy was 320 GeV, giving a view into the quark and gluon sub-structure of the proton at a distance scale approaching 10-18 cm.
 The proton is held together by the strong interaction, the theory of which is called quantum chromodynamics or QCD, and HERA has provided a fertile laboratory for critical tests of QCD.
-Also at this previously unattainable tiny distance scale, hints of the new physics necessary to resolve problems raised by the current standard model of particle physics were anticipated.
-However, so far the standard model reigns supreme (apart from neutrino oscillation, see T2K below), and the LHC at CERN is taking up the challenge to find new physics at even smaller distance scales for the next decade or two.
+Also at this previously unattainable tiny distance scale, hints of the new physics necessary to resolve problems raised by the current Standard Model of particle physics were anticipated.
+However, so far the standard model reigns supreme (apart from neutrino oscillation, see T2K below), and the LHC at CERN, after first discovering the Higgs Boson, is currently taking up the challenge to find new physics at even smaller distance scales for the next decade or two.

 Our Canadian group from from McGill, York and Toronto collaborated with other physicists from 12 countries on the design, construction and operation of a huge detector called ZEUS to observe the ep interactions.
 We designed and built a major part of the 300 tonne high precision calorimeter necessary to measure the energy and direction of the jets of particles emerging along the directions of the quarks and gluons scattered out of the proton by the electron.
 We also provided the third and highest level of the complex trigger system, which separated interesting physics events from a much greater number of background collisions.